Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 2325.
 Mechanics.

-This course covers the principles of introductory classical mechanics through problem-solving and research-validated interactive instruction.
+This course examines the principles of introductory classical mechanics through problem-solving and interactive instruction.
+The course focuses on describing, explaining, and predicting physical phenomena observed in the natural world.
+Students analyze evidence from an object’s motion to make inferences about abstract physical quantities, including forces and energy transfer.
+The course also examines physical situations that require the introduction of advanced concepts such as torque and angular momentum.
 Corequisite: MATH 2471 with a grade of "C" or better and PHYS 2125 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.